ilianhaggmark/phase-contrast-phantom/README.md

 ## Mammography Phantom

 Original phantom taken from [VICTRE project](https://github.com/DIDSR/VICTRE).
 This is one of the sample phantoms provided.
 The sampling is 50 µm.
-An upsampled version (32x -> 1.5625 µm sampling) is available.
+An upsampled version (32x -> 1.5625 µm sampling) is available [here](https://zenodo.org/record/4063981).
 In the upsampled version only the projected thickness of each material is saved to reduce data size.

 ## Publication